 Local primary schools to get first sight of new science education centre

 The Science Oxford Centre (SOC) aims to inspire young people about science and innovation by giving them the opportunity to experience the excitement of science investigation and discovery.
 It will be the UK’s first indoor-outdoor education centre for children aged 4 – 12.
-Schools will be able to take part in workshops, get hands-on in the discovery zone, watch shows and explore the 15-acre woodland surroundings at the new centre which is due to open in September 2019.
+Schools will be able to take part in workshops, get hands-on in the discovery zone, watch shows and explore the 15-acre woodland surroundings.
+The new centre is due to open in September 2019.

 Local construction firm Beard Oxford is building the SOC and it is they who invited invited pupils from the four closest primary schools (Wood Farm Primary School, Bayard’s Hill Primary School, St Andrews Primary School and Windmill Primary School) to come for a tour.